ciaranSHZhou/Rust-and-Cloud-Computing/Project3-Serverless/README.md

-# Rust with AWS Lambda: Quote of the Day
+# Serverless Pipline: Sentiment Analyzer
 ## Description
-In this project, I exprimented with Rust and AWS Lambda.
-I wrote a function that return a quote based on the theme inputed from user, and deployed it to AWS Lambda
+In this project, I utilized VADER sentiment analyzer to write a program that take the payload and analyze the sentiment.
+The function is deployed  to AWS Lambda.

 ## Developer Guide
 ### Steps to run